MichalBrezny/ucebnice.geomorfo.cz/_chapters/010-Úvod/_poznamky/admonition.md

 {% include admonition.html type="example" title="Example" body="This is information intended to draw attention." %}

-{% include admonition.html type="note" title="Note" body="This is information intended to draw attention." %}
+{% include admonition.html type="note" title="Tip" body="This is information intended to draw attention." %}

 {% include admonition.html type="question" title="Question" body="This is information intended to draw attention." %}